 \paragraph{Loss functions.} An ideal model should be able to directly output the shortest path from the start node $\tokenStart$ to the desired candidate destination node $\tokenEnd_\star$, i.e., the prediction of the $(c+1)$-th continuous thought $\thought{c+1}$ exactly corresponds to the $(c+1)$-th step of the shortest path $p_{c+1}$.
 However, experiments in \citet{zhu2025reasoning} show that even for a 12-layer transformer, it is hard to predict the shortest path even if the length of the shortest path is only 3 or 4.
 Therefore, we take a step back and pursue a more practical goal -- we expect the model to at least be able to generate an arbitrary path starting from the start node $\tokenStart$, which only requires local search ability that is much easier than the global planning ability.
 In the context of continuous thought, we expect the model to include information of all vertices that are reachable from $\tokenStart$ within $(c+1)$ steps in the generated thought $\thought{c+1}$.
 We consider the following two loss functions:

 with permutation-averaged dataset losses

+Note that, intuitively, the permutation-averaged loss will lead to similar behavior across different parameters.
 The first loss $\loss^{\bfs}$ explicitly encourages the model to predict any nodes in $\neighbor_{C+1}$.
 However, in practice, it is costly and even impossible to search over the entire solution space exhaustively; instead, we usually present only one demonstration for each task instance during training (in our setting, only one path $p$ per instance $(\graph, \tokenStart, \tokenEnd_1, \tokenEnd_2)$), which corresponds to the second loss $\loss^{\coco}$ and aligns with the practical setting where chain of thought data can be used for supervision.

 \citet{zhu2025reasoning} observed in experiments that superposition emerges even without explicit guidance during training, i.e., using the loss $\loss^{\coco}$.
 In this paper, we investigate the emergence of superposition by analyzing its training dynamics.
 The following lemma gives the gradient of the index-matching strength parameter $\mu_v(t)$ using gradient flow under the loss function $\loss^{\coco}$.